The Mt Nicholas Farm Tour: Exploring A Real New Zealand Wool Farm

 The other day we decided to go on a farm tour right from Queenstown!
 Our farm of choice was the Mt Nicholas Station as it is a Merino Wool farm near Queenstown, famous for having amazing views and being extremely picturesque.
 Although a New Zealand farm tour wasn’t originally on our list of things to do while in New Zealand, the Mt Nicolas farm tour came highly recommended so we decided to check it out for ourselves.

 This blog is all about our experience on the Mt Nicolas farm, and what the tour is all about.
 Spoiler alert: we now think that a New Zealand farm tour should be on everyone’s travel itinerary!

 Where is the Mt Nicholas Farm?

-Mt Nicolas Farm is located pretty close to Queenstown by boat.
+Mt Nicolas Farm is located near Queenstown.
+However, the farm is only accessible by boat from Queenstown.
 With the Southern Discoveries Scenic Cruise, you can get there in only 1 hour and enjoy some pretty amazing views along the way!
 This is how we got to Mt Nicholas,

-The other alternative to getting to Mt Nicholas farm is driving on one very scenic road from Te Anau.
+The other alternative to getting to Mt Nicholas farm is driving on one very scenic road from Te Anau to Milford Sound.
 Te Anau is about 1.5 hours from Queenstown and then the Mt Nicholas Farm would be another couple of hours or so.
 While this drive is beautiful, it is a gravel road.
 I haven’t driven this route (yet) but I have heard it is awesome and if you are up for an adventure this may be a great option.